Vibhut Shah: 1959–1968

-1968 - 1987
+1968–1987

-Vibhut Shah's first short story collection Tekariyo Par Vasant Bethi Chhe was published in 1968 which was very well received by critics and earned him recognition in Gujarati literature.
-He also won the Best Book of The Year second prize for this book from Gujarat Government in 1969.
-He wrote his first one-act plays collection Laal Piro Ane Vadari in 1970, which received the Best One Act Plays Collection of The Year award by Gujarat Government.
-This book was also later included as a curriculum course in Bachelor of Arts discipline in Saurastra University in 1972.
-After the success of Laal Piro Ane Vadari, he penned the second one-act plays collection titled Shanti Na Pakshi in 1974 that also received the Best One Act Plays Collection of The Year award by the Gujarat Government in 1975.
-In 1979, his three-act play Bheena Bheena Dankh ran successfully twenty shows in Ahmedabad produced by Natyadeep - the institute he established to perform Gujarati plays in the state.
+Shah's first short story collection, Tekariyo Par Vasant Bethi Chhe, was published in 1968 and received favourable critical response, establishing his presence in Gujarati literature.
+In 1969, the book received the second prize for Best Book of the Year from the Government of Gujarat.
+His first collection of one-act plays, Laal Piro Ane Vadari, was published in 1970 and won the Best One-act Plays Collection of the Year award from the Government of Gujarat.
+The book was later included in the Bachelor of Arts curriculum at Saurashtra University in 1972.

-1988 - 2012
+Following this, Shah published his second one-act play collection, Shanti Na Pakshi, in 1974, which received the same award in 1975.
+In 1979, his three-act play Bheena Bheena Dankh was staged for twenty performances in Ahmedabad.
+The production was mounted by Natyadeep, an institute founded by Shah to promote Gujarati theatre.

+1988–2012

-After the vast recognition and acclaim for Vibhutbhai's literature work of short stories and one-act plays, he ventured into writing novels.
-His first novel was Asangati that he wrote during 1987 - 1988.
-The novel was a huge success and won Vibhutbhai the Best Novel of the Year award in 1989 by Gujarat Sahitya Akademi.
-Following the success of his first novel, he authored several other novels during the later years of 1989 to 2005 that earned him recognition and established his name in contemporary Gujarati literature as a novelist.
-His novels during this period include Saptaparna (1989), Amavasya (1990), Sambhavami (1992), Agnimegh (1993), Ambiya-Bahar (1995), Kartak Kare Shringar (2001), Angar-Ashlesh (2003) and Na Sur Na Sargam (2005).
+After gaining recognition for his short stories and one-act plays, Shah turned to writing novels.
+His first novel, Asangati, written during 1987–1988, was published to critical and popular acclaim and won the Best Novel of the Year award from the Gujarat Sahitya Akademi in 1989.
+Between 1989 and 2005, he wrote several novels that further established his reputation as a contemporary Gujarati novelist.
+These include Saptaparna (1989), Amavasya (1990), Sambhavami (1992), Agnimegh (1993), Ambiya-Bahar (1995), Kartak Kare Shringar (2001), Angar–Ashlesh (2003), and Na Sur Na Sargam (2005).

-During this period, Vibhutbhai also penned two One-act Plays collections namely Mamuni Na Shyam Gulab and Nat Kedar in 1990 and 1992 respectively.
-He also wrote two Short-stories collection books Flower Vase (1988) and Kunjar (1994).
-Flower Vase won the first prize of Best Short-stories Collection Award by Gujarat Sahitya Akademi in 1989 and Mamuni Na Shyam Gulab was awarded the second prize of Shri Batubhai Umarvadia Award for Best One-act play in 1992.
+During this period, Shah also published two collections of one-act plays, Mamuni Na Shyam Gulab (1990) and Nat Kedar (1992), as well as two short story collections, Flower Vase (1988) and Kunjar (1994).
+Flower Vase received the Best Short Story Collection award from the Gujarat Sahitya Akademi in 1989, while Mamuni Na Shyam Gulab was awarded the second prize of the Shri Batubhai Umarvadia Award for Best One-act Play in 1992.

-After a long hiatus, Vibhut Shah released his last short stories collection titled Shesh Kathachakra in April 2012.
+After a prolonged interval, Shah published his final short story collection, Shesh Kathachakra, in April 2012.